working-group-two/wgtwo.com/README.md

 ## Adding content to the website
 <details>
 <summary>Creating a pull request</summary>
 You can create pull requests directly from the repo - or - from your forked repository.
 Essentially you can follow any git workflow.

 Clone the repo

 ```
 git clone https://github.com/working-group-two/wgtwo.com.git
 ```

 Create your new branch

 ```
 git checkout -b yourname/your-branch-name
 ```

 Do you development and then add the updated files to your branch

 ```
 git add .
 ```

-Crate your commit message
+Create your commit message

 ```
 git add -m "your commit message"
 ```

 Push your changes

 ```
 git push --set-upstream origin yourname/your-branch-name
 ````